-We thank EOHHS for adopting the baseline data in this rate, which represents a compromise between the executive office previously using the optimistic scenario data and providers and trades requesting EOHHS use the pessimistic scenario data.
-We appreciate the consideration of this request, and we hope EOHHS will continue to use the baseline scenario data moving forward as it more accurately represents economic conditions.
+We thank EOHHS for adopting the baseline data for these rates, which represents a compromise between the state previously using the optimistic scenario data and providers and trades requesting EOHHS use the pessimistic scenario data.
+We appreciate the consideration of this request, and we thank EOHHS for using the baseline scenario data moving forward as it more accurately represents economic conditions.